 As the name suggests, the Fjøsnisse lived in the barn.
 Of course, he was so shy that he was hardly ever seen, but he was a good little helper on the farm as long as the farmers treated him well.
-Especially at Christmas he would expect to get a large bowl of porridge and homebrewed beer, in return for looking after the livestock.
-Often the farmers would also leave the leftovers from Christmas dinner on the table so the Nisse could help himself.
-But if farmers failed to keep him fed and happy, the Nisse would do mischief or harm to both animals and people.
+Especially at Christmas, he would expect to get a large bowl of porridge and home-brewed beer in return for looking after the livestock.
+Often the farmers would also leave the leftovers from Christmas dinner on the table so the nisse could help himself.
+But if farmers failed to keep him fed and happy, the barn elf would do mischief or harm to both animals and people.

-One story tells that the Nisse, upon finding that the farmer had failed to put a speck of butter in his porridge, got angry and killed the farm’s best milking cow.
-Later he found out that the farmer had simply put the butter in the bottom of the bowl and the porridge on top.
-Regretting his mischief, the Nisse then went and stole the milking cow from the neighbour’s farm to replace the one he killed!
+One story tells the nisse, upon finding that the farmer had failed to put a speck of butter in his porridge, got angry and killed the farm’s best milking cow.
+Later he found out the farmer had simply put the butter on the bottom of the bowl and the porridge on top.
+Regretting his mischief, the nisse then went and stole the milking cow from the neighbour’s farm to replace the one he killed!

 Fjøsnissen was thought to have supernatural powers.
 His red hat was grey on the inside, and if he wore it inside out he would become so grey that he turned invisible.
-The Nisse was also the one responsible when anything strange or unexplainable happened on the farm.
-In folklore and literature he has been described as the guardian saint of the farm.
-Even today it is a custom to leave a bowl of porridge and a jug of beer in the barn for the Fjøsnisse.
+The nisse was also the one responsible for anything strange or unexplainable happening on the farm.
+In folklore and literature, he has been described as the guardian saint of the farm.